NoobVenom/gpt-backend/README.md

 3. Open Terminal or Command Prompt
 Navigate to your project folder using the terminal:

-bash
-Copy
-Edit
-cd path/to/your/project
+Run: cd path/to/your/project

 4. Initialize a package.json File
-Run:

-bash
-Copy
-Edit
-npm init -y
+Run: npm init -y
 5. Install Required Packages
 Your code uses these packages: express, axios, and cors.

-Run:

-bash
-Copy
-Edit
-npm install express axios cors
+Run: npm install express axios cors
 6. Run the Server
 Now start the server with:

-bash
-Copy
-Edit
 node server.js